 Honors in English

-Strong English majors have the opportunity to take advanced seminars and to produce independent work leading to graduation with honors in English.
+Strong English majors have the opportunity to take advanced seminars and to produce independent work leading to graduation with Honors in English.
 Honors classes are small, typically limited to fifteen students, and offer ample opportunity for discussion.
-The topics in honors seminars (ENGH 400) change each semester, depending upon the interests and specialties of the faculty teaching them, but all emphasize close attention to textual analysis and the role of theoretical and critical approaches in literary interpretation.
+The topics in Honors seminars (ENGH 400) change each semester, depending upon the interests and specialties of the faculty teaching them, but all emphasize close attention to textual analysis and the role of theoretical and critical approaches in literary interpretation.
 Students who elect the thesis option will have the opportunity to produce an independent writing project of their own design.

 To Qualify for Graduation with Honors